Illinois Master Naturalist Program

 - Continuing-education events and opportunities

-The Master Naturalist Program is eligible for CPDU credits.
 The following resources may be useful for those interested in our Master Naturalist course.